COVID-19: Germany, Italy, France report highest cases globally; check full list here

 Meanwhile, according to COVID-19 tracker Worldometer, there are several countries that are still reporting a huge amount of cases.
-Germany, France and Italy have reported the maximum cases on Thursday, April 28.
+Germany, South Korea and France have reported the maximum cases on Saturday, April 30.

 Check out the list below: